COVID-19 Information

 • Outpatient and Procedural Areas: Two visitors.

-• Neonatal Intensive Care Unit (NICU): Two visitors are permitted (one must be a parent).
+• Neonatal Intensive Care Unit (NICU): Two parents/guardians are permitted to visit 24/7.
+In addition, two visitors are permitted between the hours of 8 am and 8 pm and must be accompanied by a parent.
 Visitors must be ages 18 and older.

 • Pediatrics/Pediatric Oncology (PONC)/Pediatric Intensive Care Unit (PICU):

-• A maximum of two visitors are permitted per patient (ages 12 and older), which includes siblings 5 years and older, at one time between the hours of 11 am and 8 pm.
+• A maximum of three visitors are permitted per patient, which includes siblings, at one time between the hours of 8 am and 8 pm.

 • Parents and guardians have 24-hour access to their child in the hospital.